NethermindEth/Forta-Agents/GMX-Bots/Detect-profitable-trades/README.md

-# Frontrun
+# High Percentage of Profitable Trade Detection Bot

 ## Description

 This bot detects accounts using GMX that have an unusual amount of profitable swaps.
-By default this is 90% but it can be set by `PROFIT_RATIO` variable in `src/agent.config.ts`.

 ## Supported Chains